FBemf/bookmarks/README.md

 As a web app, it's mostly self-explanatory.
 Serve it with the `serve` command.
 Adding users and changing their passwords is done with the `user` command.
+Best practice, though, is to do that with `./set_password.sh <USER>`, which interactively prompts for the password so that it stays out of the shell history.

 ## Features